AlessandradellaFazia/ADMHomework2/README.md

 ## Content
 The repository contains:
 1. **`main.ipynb`**:
 	> the Jupyter notebook  that contains all the answers and plots to the research question written below.

+	[click here](https://nbviewer.jupyter.org/github/AlessandradellaFazia/ADMhomework2/blob/main/main.ipynb) to see the jupyter notebook viewer.

 ### Research questions